Question Time with Tom.

 ‘Well we’ve just installed the new canning line, so this will be a key focus for the rest of this year, it’s certainly proving both informative and fun!

-It’s not just beer we contract can either as we’ve just recently completed canning some spring water for a company, which went excellent, so I think the rest of the year will be around welcoming new customers for both canning beers and other liquids as well as working with our loyal customers.’
+So I think the rest of the year will be around welcoming new customers as well as working with our loyal customers.’

 4. what advice would you give to a new brewer who is looking at the contract service for bottling or canning their beers?